avrilemay/patter_matcher/README.md

-# PM_11 - Pattern Matcher in Lisp
+# Pattern Matcher in Lisp

 ## Overview

-This project implements a pattern matcher in Lisp, designed as part of the Algorithmics and Data Structures course.
+This project implements a pattern matcher in Lisp.
 The system matches user inputs against predefined patterns to generate corresponding responses.
 It simulates an interaction with a fictional character, in this case, a politician named Fabien Roussel.

 ## Project Structure